 Similarity To Autism Spectrum Disorder

 Many people with Autism Spectrum Disorder also have Obsessions and Compulsions, similar to OCD.
-However, the key difference between OCD and Autism is that patient with Autism have a key deficit in social communication.
-Patients struggling with OCD have obsessions and compulsion but do not have significant social deficit in understanding social cues that patients with Autism Spectrum Disorder struggle with.
+However, the key difference between OCD and Autism is that patients with Autism have a key deficit in social communication.
+Patients struggling with OCD have obsessions and compulsions but do not have significant social deficits in understanding social cues that patients with Autism Spectrum Disorder struggle with.

 State of the art OCD treatment in Princeton, NJ

 Once your history is completed, we help create personalized treatment plans that combine medications, lifestyle modifications and other holistic therapies to address your specific needs.
-Medications that are commonly used for treating Obsessive Compulsive Disorder including selective serotonin reuptake inhibitors like Luvox or Prozac.
-For those interested in more holistic treatments, Dr. Memon can provide evidence based vitamin regimen for the treatment for OCD.
-There are also behavioral treatments which can help the patient temporarily cope with the anxiety of OCD such as knitting.
-However, clients wishing the get quickest and longest lasting results are strongly encouraged to do Cognitive Behavioral Therapy(CBT) for OCD.
+Medications that are commonly used for treating Obsessive-Compulsive Disorder include selective serotonin reuptake inhibitors like Luvox or Prozac.
+For those interested in more holistic treatments, Dr. Memon can provide evidence-based vitamin regimen for the treatment of OCD.
+There are also behavioral treatments that can help the patient temporarily cope with the anxiety of OCD such as knitting.
+However, clients wishing the get quickest and longest-lasting results are strongly encouraged to do Cognitive Behavioral Therapy(CBT) for OCD.